 Limits of liability

-If you are successful in your third party insurance for bike compensation claim, then you would be paid (up to the limits in the policy) by the other insured’s insurer under their third party insurance policy.
+If you are successful in your third party insurance for bike compensation claim, then you would be paid (up to the limits in the policy) by the other insured’s insurer under their third party two wheeler insurance policy

 The cover for third party property (usually the third party's bike or car) damage is capped at Rs.
 2 lakh.
 Any damage that exceeds this upper limit and goes beyond is to be paid by the policyholder or insured party.